 Knowing how to train weed is useful knowledge for every grower.
 As the name suggests, LST cannabis training involves manipulating weed plants as they grow but in a very gentle way.
 The idea is to encourage horizontal growth and even bud development over the canopy by opening up more bud sites to the light.
 You can read our comprehensive LST explainer guide in the Grow Tips section of our blog.

-It’s easy to learn how to train weed using LST.
+It’s easy to learn how to train autoflower weed strains using LST.
 Aside from autoflower weed seeds you will need a couple of simple tools to help with the job.
 If you are growing in a pot, then it is advised to drill some holes in the rim in order to provide anchor points for tying branches.
 Kebab skewers and U—shaped garden stakes are basic scaffolding tools while soft tie garden wire (sturdy but bendy) is used for tying down branches.

 How do you use LST with autoflower weed plants?